AlfredCYL/gplearn_cross_factor/README.md

-# gp_cross_factor
+# gplearn_cross_factor

-Welcome to the gp_cross_factor project!
+Welcome to the gplearn_cross_factor project!
 The primary objective of this project is to enhance the existing gplearn package and enable three-dimensional structured dimension genetic programming (GP) specifically for cross-sectional factor investigation.

 ## Project Overview